-- Charge, Smash, Victory Rush next opponent, smash, Charge, Victory Rush…
+- (Arms) Charge, Smash, Victory Rush next opponent, smash, Charge, Victory Rush…

 - Start with charge to generate initial Rage.

-- Use Hamstring whenever you’re fighting opponents that live long enough to run
+- (Arms) Use Hamstring whenever you’re fighting opponents that might want to run

 - Warriors can fight several opponents effectively with the use of their cooldowns.
 Use them, do not save them “for later,” unless you have a specific fight coming up.
 When they activate and it’s appropriate use them.